aomran/vvapp/README.md

 ## Error handling
 * Work on making French translation of errors as fail-proof as possible

-##Processing of data collected
-* The csv export needs to be formatted

 ##Jury Accounts
 * Limited (read-only) admin accounts for jury members need to be set up.